 My own variation of Frank Sawyer's original and a solid performing guide fly.
 But with an interesting difference.

 "Jim, Your minnow tail tie of the Sawyer Killer Bug was a clear winner.
 I caught 8 brookies and rainbows in an hour from the same hole on that pattern with zero experience.
 My fellow angler caught none while trying 3 different patterns.
 This is clear trout crack rock and you can expect another order soon." - Landis in N. Carolina (See Landis' Photo at left)

 I have humbly attempted to upgrade the pattern by using a Red Copper Wire under-body with a special Alpaca Wool Body.
-I have attempted to compensate as my version looses it's opaque quality in the water, becomes translucent with the red copper subtly showing through for a glowing color and very lifelike effect.
+I have further attempted, to compensate as my version looses it's opaque quality in the water, becomes translucent with the red copper subtly showing through for a glowing color and very lifelike effect.
 For me the one that works is the best substitute for Chadwick's.

 Like using several flies at once, I leave a short minnow tag-tail that can be fished as a tiny Bait-Fish streamer or hatching Mayfly trailing a nymphal shuck.
 Features a narrow Mayfly shaped body, also good for imitating a small Stonefly.
 Thin or cut the tail short for a Drifting Larvae.
 Now that's versatility.

 #12, 2XL hooks.
 This fly is longer, larger & heavier and with a cigar shape, and more tan-pink coloration than the very pink Utah Killer Bug.
 An inexpensive and outstanding performer, simple and very popular seller (popular "One Fly" for nymphing).
 On-stream, begin by wiping it in the algae to pick up some stream scent & hide yours.